mephistolist/getlogs/README.md

 # getlogs
-Part of a bigger project in C that gets converted to Assembly.
+Part of a bigger project in C that gets converted to Assembly using the Makefile.
 This part will quickly find the location of any access logs from Apache or Nginx and display them to the user.
 You make build with the following: